akhoury/nodebb-plugin-import/write-my-own-exporter.md

     dbport: 3306, // a number, db port entered by the user on the UI
     dbname: 'my_schema', // db schema, or name, entered by the user on the UI
     tablePrefix: 'bb_', // db table prefix, entered by the user on the UI, ignore it if not applicable
+	custom: {} // a custom hash for your custom stuff,

     // these values are not defaults, these are just examples }